AlexandrosPanag/My_RPGMAKERMZ_Plugins_Repository/Gameplay/PartyJump/LEGACY/README.md

 > *Make your entire party leap into action with advanced hold-and-release charging system!*

+## Version 1.0.1 Original version of PartyJump that you simply use the spacebar to jump and return to the original position in the same X,Y position/ map coordinates (no object jumping/distance jumping).

 ## 🌟 Overview

 The **PartyJump** plugin adds a sophisticated jumping mechanic to RPG Maker MZ with a **hold-and-release charging system**.
 Hold **SPACE** or **L3** to charge your jump power, add directional input for 8-way directional jumps, then release to execute powerful leaps with visual feedback and dynamic sound effects!